britok30/v3/README.md

 ![Screen Shot 2021-11-15 at 5 57 21 PM](https://user-images.githubusercontent.com/52144063/141865923-b2c87f1c-2547-437c-bc6e-bf4667341eff.png)

 This is my portfolio.
 I updated it to use React, React Hooks, and Tailwind for styling.
+It also features the Unsplash API for the hero images, with the ability to download the image and of course, credits to the photographer.
 This features my best (and latest) projects I currently work on.
 Hope you enjoy.
 Below are the instructions to start up the build locally.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).